 What is yoga?

-Yoga practice usually combines physical postures, breathing exercises, with relaxation and meditation.
-There are different types of yoga; some are more physically demanding and some are more relaxing.
-All forms of yoga can help you relax, train you to stay calm in stressful situations, and improve your concentration and sense of wellbeing.
+Yoga practice combines physical postures, breathing exercises, relaxation techniques, and meditation.
+There are different types of yoga.
+Some are more physically demanding and some are more relaxing.
+All forms of yoga can help you learn how to deal with stress and stay calm, and improve your concentration and sense of wellbeing.
 Yoga practice is individual and is not meant to be competitive.
 This means you should not compare yourself with the person on the mat next to you in class or anyone else.
 It’s normal to feel “in the zone” one day and struggle during yoga practice on another day.
 As you practice yoga, you’ll learn that every day, every teacher, and every class can be a little bit different.
 Letting go of expectations is a key principle of yoga.
 The goal is to tune in to how you feel and what you are experiencing in the moment, without any judgment.